fabrylab/pyTFM/docs/configuration.rst

           - "energy_points"

 .. hint::
     It is best to mark strings with quotation marks ("").
-You can use None, or True or False without quotation marks to set None-Values or boolean values.
+You can use None, True or False without quotation marks to set None or boolean values.

 Overview of Analysis Parameters